AFadool101/goose-alarm/README.md

 The project is in its infancy as of now.
 Conducting small-scale research alongside initial prototypes to test project viability.
 Project will be updated semi-regularly as prototype approaches first rounds of testing.

 ## License
-/Please contact me at aidan.fadool@gmail.com for interest in the project, or for additional questions regarding it.../
+*Please contact me at aidan.fadool@gmail.com for interest in the project, or for additional questions regarding it...*